xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_images.md

 ## Use Amazon S3 for Images
-X-Cart provides an addon that can be used to move all your category and product images over to the "cloud" storage services offered by Amazon.
-See the addon **[Amazon S3 Images](https://market.x-cart.com/addons/amazon-s3-images.html)** in the X-Cart App Store.
+X-Cart provides an [addon]((https://market.x-cart.com/addons/amazon-s3-images.html) "Managing Images") that can be used to move all your category and product images over to the "cloud" storage services offered by Amazon called **Amazon S3 Images** in the X-Cart App Store.

+For the guides on the addon installation and configuration please see {% link "Amazon S3 Images" ref_7b9XLDHj %}.

 _Related pages:_